 My favourite has to be Malbec, although I do love a good Syrah/Shiraz as well.
 I prefer my reds to be deep and spicy with flavour notes like vanilla, pepper and tobacco, in contrast to the more fruity flavours found in Merlots or Pinot Noirs.
 There’s something about the feeling that comes from the smell of seasons changing with the deep flavours of a red wine, paired with a knitted sweater that just make me feel cozy and at home.

-Grab your favourite blanket and get ready to snuggle (or hibernate) on your couch this fall, as I’m sharing my favourite red wine picks!
+Grab your favourite blanket and get ready to snuggle (or hibernate) on your couch this fall, as I’m sharing my favourite red wines for fall!
 Note, these wines are all available within Ontario however you’ll need to check their availability in your city, province or country.

 1. Zone Malbec-Shiraz, $11.25